anebz/cloud/Accreditations/aws_developer_associate.md

 ### EC2

 * For storing sensitive or confidential data in EC2, use Systems Manager (SSM).
 The data can be accessed from other AWS resources
 * By default, user data runs only during the boot cycle when the instance is first launched.
-And by default, scripts entered as user data don't have root user privileges for executing.
+And by default, scripts entered as user data have root user privileges for executing, so they don't need sudo command.
 * To take high CPU load off EC2 servers, create an HTTPS listener on the ALB with SSL termination.
-To use the listener, you must deploy at least one SSL/TLS certificate on the LB via AWS certificate manager or via IAM, when the region is not supported by ACM
+To use the listener, you must deploy at least one SSL/TLS certificate on the LB via *AWS certificate manager or via IAM*, when the region is not supported by ACM
 * Burstable performance instances, such as T3, T3a and T2, are designed to provide a baseline level of CPU performance with the ability to burst to a higher level when required by the workload.
 If your AWS account is less than 12 months old, you can use a t2.micro instance for free within certain usage limits

+For reserving instances, you can reserve it for an AZ (zonal RI) or region (regional AI).
+The difference is that zonal RIs provide a capacity reservation, and regional doesn't.

+> Auto scaling

+When creating auto scaling launch configuration, usually only basic monitoring is activated and not detailed monitoring.
+When using CLI or SDK, detailed monitoring is activated by default.
+Auto scaling works with ALB and NLBs.
+Auto scaling can't add a volume to an existing instance if the existing volume is approaching capacity.

+If one instance is reported as unhealthy, the AS group will terminate it and create a new one.

+ASG can contain EC2 instances in multiple AZs within the same region, and cannot sapn multiple regions.
+ASGs attempt to distribute instances evenly between the AZs that are enabled for the ASG.

-### EBS volume
+### EBS

 Highly available (automatically replicated within a single AZ) and scalable storage volume that can be attached to the EC2 instance.
 Upon launch of an instance, at least one EBS volume is attached to it.
+EBS volumes are AZ locked.
 Types:

 * **gp2**: general purpose SSD, boot disks and general applications. the only option that can be a boot volume. up to 16k IOPS per volume
 * **io1**: provisioned IOPS SSD: higher IOPS, many read/writes per second.
 For large dbs, latency-sensitive workloads. highest performance option, most expensive. **io2**, new generation, more IOPS per GiB.
 * **st1**: throughput optimized HDD: for read-intensive workloads, for frequently accessed workloads that need to store mountains of data, big data, data warehouses. large I/O sizes
 * **sc1**: cold HDD: lowest cost option, workloads where performance isn't a factor

+The maximum ratio of provisioned IOPS to the requested volume size (in GB) is 50:1.
+For example, a 100GB volume can be provisioned witih up to 5000 IOPS.

 You can create an EBS volume from a snapshot.
 If this snapshot is encrypted, the volume will be encrypted.